Wu Lei: International career

 Wu was called up to the Chinese under-20 national team in 2009 and scored nine goals in five matches during the 2010 AFC U-19 Championship qualification matches.
 His impressive goalscoring performances saw him called up to the Chinese national team for the 2010 East Asian Football Championship, making his debut on 14 February 2010 in a 2–0 win against Hong Kong.

 Several months later, Wu returned to the under-20 national team for the 2010 AFC U-19 Championship and he played in four games and score two goals while he aided China to the quarterfinals by the end of the tournament.
 He scored his first goal for China on 28 July 2013 in a 4–3 win against Australia at the 2013 EAFF East Asian Cup.

-On 11 January 2019, Wu scored twice in a 3-0 win against Philippines at the group stage of 2019 AFC Asian Cup.
-On 8 October 2021, Wu scored twice in a 3-2 win against Vietnam in the 2022 FIFA World Cup qualification, including an injury time winner.
+On 11 January 2019, Wu scored twice in a 3–0 win against Philippines at the group stage of 2019 AFC Asian Cup.
+On 8 October 2021, Wu scored twice in a 3–2 win against Vietnam in the 2022 FIFA World Cup qualification, including heading in an injury time winner.

+Wu was named in China's squad for the 2023 AFC Asian Cup in Qatar.
+He was heavily criticised for missing an open goal in the second group stage game against Lebanon which finished goalless.
+China failed to score a single goal in the tournament and was eliminated after the group stage.